bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 ### Dependency management

 Ember requires you to create a global ‘App’ object, and put everything in that, using it as a namespace.
+This is nowhere near as good as the AngularJs&apos; approach, because you do not know, and do not have any control, over how one class is used or is accessible from another, and just have to trust that the magic works behind the scenes.
+The closest it comes to this, is `this.controllerFor('foo')` and `this.get('target')`, which makes things workable in most cases but not all, an is the canonical way to accomplish this.
+The non-canonical way (probably because it is bad practice), is to simply access objects off the app namespace, e.g. `App.FooController`; however, this only works for class access, as opposed to instance access.
+This is supposedly going to change with the work that stefanpenner is doing with ember-app-kit and ember-cli using ES6 modules, but that is still a work in progress, and from the looks of it, `this.controllerFor` and similar is still going to be the canonical way to do things.

 ### Build tooling